 Global Studies Degree Structure

-The GLS major comprises 45 units in 4 areas (24 upper division units minimum), in addition to an International Immersion experience.
+The GLS major comprises 37 units (24 upper division units minimum), in addition to an International Immersion experience.

 GLS 250: Dimensions of Globalization: States, Societies, and Institutions, and